aerykk/readyblockone/Apps/Site/Projects/Erebor/Pages/work/cpp.md

                     <li class="active"><a href="#">1</a>
                     </li>
                 </ul>
             </div>
         </li>
     </ul>
     <div class="post-745 page type-page status-publish hentry row-fluid" id="post-745">
-        <p>I’ve been working with C++ off and on since high school.
+        <p>It's 2010, I’ve been working with C++ off and on since 2005.
 The power and speed has always interested me, and more recently so has the simplicity of extending Node.js with V8 addons.</p>
         <p>Most of my&nbsp;<strong>public</strong>&nbsp;code can be found over at&nbsp;<a href="http://github.com/ericmuyser/" target="_blank">GitHub</a>.</p>
         <p>&nbsp;</p>
         <p><strong>Projects I maintain:</strong>